Bill Belichick: Personal life

+Family and relationships

+Belichick married Debby Clarke Belichick in 1977.
+They divorced in 2006.
+They have three children.
+Their daughter Amanda played lacrosse at Wesleyan University, and as of 2025 has been the head women's lacrosse coach at the College of the Holy Cross in Massachusetts since July 2015.
+Their son Stephen played lacrosse and football at Rutgers University, served as an assistant coach with the Patriots, and is currently the defensive coordinator for the University of North Carolina.
+Their son Brian is also an assistant coach with the University of North Carolina.

-Since 2007, Belichick has been in a relationship with Linda Holliday, who is the executive director of the Bill Belichick Foundation.
+Starting in 2007, Belichick was in a relationship with Linda Holliday, the executive director of the Bill Belichick Foundation.
+The relationship ended in 2023.

-Children

-He has three children with Debby Clarke Belichick: Amanda, Stephen and Brian.
-Amanda is a 2007 graduate of Wesleyan University, where she, like her father, played lacrosse.
-After college, she worked at Connecticut preparatory school Choate Rosemary Hall as a lacrosse coach and in the admissions department.
-In 2009 she became an assistant coach for the University of Massachusetts Amherst women's lacrosse team, before joining the Ohio State Buckeyes in the same position the next year.
-After serving as interim head women's lacrosse coach at Wesleyan, she was named head women's lacrosse coach at Holy Cross College in Massachusetts in July 2015.
-Stephen played lacrosse and football at Rutgers University on scholarship.
-Stephen was hired as an assistant coach with the New England Patriots in May 2012, was promoted to safeties coach in 2016, and moved to outside linebackers coach in 2020.
-Brian was hired to the Patriots' front office as a scouting assistant in 2016, served as a coaching assistant from 2017 to 2019, and was promoted to safeties coach prior to the 2020 season.
+In June 2024, it was reported that Belichick was in a relationship with Jordon Hudson, a 24-year-old former Bridgewater State University cheerleader and 2024 Miss Maine USA pageant first runner-up.
+The two reportedly met on a flight in 2021 and have been dating since 2023.

 Declined Presidential Medal of Freedom

-On January 10, 2021, Politico reported then-President Donald Trump planned to award Belichick the Presidential Medal of Freedom.
+On January 10, 2021, Politico reported then-president Donald Trump planned to award Belichick the Presidential Medal of Freedom.
 Belichick indicated that he was flattered to be considered for the honor, but declined the award in a statement issued the next day.
-His statement referenced the January 6 United States Capitol attack, which had occurred a few days earlier, and cited his "great reverence for our nation's values, freedom and democracy" in light of that event.
+His statement referenced the January 6 United States Capitol attack, which the House of Representatives had accused Trump of provoking when it impeached him for the second time of his presidency, and cited Belichick's "great reverence for our nation's values, freedom and democracy" in light of that event.
 A number of Massachusetts politicians, including Senator Ed Markey and Representative Jim McGovern, had previously called on him to decline after news of the award became public.